DiarmuidHenry/Restaurant-Booking/README.md

 - Add possibility for user to select several tables when booking for a larger group.
 Although the current logic deals with this instance (and is arguably better and more flexible from the restaurant's point of view), I feel this would be a nice touch, and would give larger parties even more control over their dining experience.
 - Cascade for when the opening hours are changed, affecting an already existing reservation.
 If, for example, the restaurant decides to begin closing early on Mondays or they decide to add an extra day to `ExceptionalClosingHours`, ideally a message should be sent to all future guests that have a reservation affected by this alteration (as well as to the restaurant to notify them of this).
 The current workaround would be to filter the existing reservations on the Django Admin panel and manually contact them (which is standard practise in most places), but an automated response would be more professional.
+- Add logic to the _MenuItem_ database, so that any item with _Dairy_ or _Eggs_ set to `True`, automatically has _Vegan_ set to `False`.
+This should not be an issue if data is input correctly, but it gives the user less chance to introduce an error/inconsistency into the model.

 ## Acknowledgments